1953 – 1959

-- The Department of Jewish-Christian Studies is united with the undergraduate Department of Religious Studies to become the Jewish-Christian Studies Graduate Program.
+- The Department of Jewish-Christian Studies is united with the undergraduate Department of Religious Studies to become the Jewish-Christian Studies Graduate Program in 2010.

 - The Institute hosts the 10th Annual Meeting of the Council of Centers on Christian-Jewish Relations at Seton Hall University in 2011.